Jane Sibbett: Career

-Since returning to the mainland, Sibbett has co-starred in the movies Jessica Darling's It List (2016), Winter Wedding (2017), A Date By Christmas Eve (2019), the pilot Manopause (2020) and the 27th Annual Critics' Choice 2022 nominee List of a Lifetime (2021) directed by indie director Roxy Shih.
+Sibbett has co-starred in the movies Jessica Darling's It List (2016), Winter Wedding (2017), A Date By Christmas Eve (2019), the pilot Manopause (2020), and the 27th Annual Critics' Choice 2022 nominee List of a Lifetime (2021) directed by indie director Roxy Shih.

-In 2019, she won the Michael D Publishers Award, a non-fiction writing scholarship to the Story Summit Writer's School, to complete the manuscript of her memoirs, About Jane.
-As part of the scholarship, she also joined the Story Summit's group of faculty, supporting other burgeoning writers.
+In 2019, Sibbett won the Michael D Publishers Award, a nonfiction writing scholarship to the Story Summit Writer's School, to complete the manuscript of her memoirs, About Jane.
+Sibbett also joined the Story Summit's group of faculty, supporting other burgeoning writers and served as the Chairperson for one year for its Storyteller Foundation.

 Philanthropy

 Sibbett has long been an advocate for survivors of domestic violence, working with the nine shelters of 1736 Family Crisis Center in Los Angeles.

-In March 2022, Sibbett assumed Chairperson of The Storyteller Foundation, a 501(c)3 non-profit, dedicated to supporting, elevating, and amplifying diverse stories and the writers who tell them all around the world with Story Summit and The Story Summit Writers School.
-In December 2022 Sibbett stepped down from her duties as Chairperson of the Storyteller Foundation, with the Board of Directors following suit in January and February 2023.

 Personal life

 In 1989, Sibbett began dating Jon Cryer after working with him for some time on The Famous Teddy Z.

 In 1992, Sibbett married Karl Fink, a TV writer and producer who worked on the first two seasons of Herman's Head.
 Fink and Sibbett divorced in January 2016.
-They have three children, Ruby, Kai, and Violet.
+They have three children together.